mervagbo/mervagbo.github.io/_pages/projects.md

 # A small preview of my projects

-## Covid-data analyse
+## Covid-data analyze

-In this project, we analyse covid-19 data.
+In this project, we analyze covid-19 data.

 The french report can found [here](http://mervagbo.github.io/projets/covid.html)